 Transparency and Sustainability Are Top Priorities

-Of course, expanding your brand is the number one priority to break into this industry, but implementing sustainability into your fashion lines as a designer is another matter to consider.
+Of course, expanding your fashion line ethically is the number one must-do to break into this industry, but implementing sustainability into your fashion designs is another matter to consider.

 Take the Californian brand, Reformation, as an example.
 This Los Angeles ethical clothing brand not only sells sustainable clothing, but educates its consumers on how to recycle unworn and “out of style” clothing.
 Because of its success in ethical fashion, Reformation transparently reassures its customers about the impact of recycling their clothing as well as its contribution to saving the environment.

-How are you being sustainable and innovative in your own fashion line?
+How are you being ethical and innovative in your own fashion line?
 Comment down below!